dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/data/how-to-create-control-binding.md

 01. In the **Format type** box, select the format you want to apply to the data displayed in the control.

      In every case, you can specify the value displayed in the control if the data source contains <xref:System.DBNull>.
-Otherwise, the options vary slightly, depending on the format type you choose.
+Otherwise, the options vary slightly, depending on the format type you select.
 The following table shows the format types and options.

     |Format type|Formatting option|
     |-----------------|-----------------------|